 Top: Look closely at the intricate decoration of the gables and porch railings at Metcalf Hall, one of the many structures within Camp Pine Knot.
-The “W” in the middle is for William West Durant, the designer and builder responsible for much of the Adirondack/Great Camp architecture.
+The “W” in the middle is for William West Durant, the designer, and builder responsible for much of the Adirondack/Great Camp architecture.
 The W and the balusters in the porch railing are configured using twig work (photo credit: Camp Pine Knot, Metcalf Hall by Mwannerunder license CC BY-SA 3.0).
-Twig-work-style construction, as seen here on a boathouse at an Adirondack Great Camp, may be one of the most recognizable traits of true Adirondack style architecture(photo credit: Closeup of Boathouse 2 by Mwanner under license CC BY-SA 3.0).
+As seen here on a boathouse at an Adirondack Great Camp, Twig-work-style construction may be one of the most recognizable traits of true Adirondack style architecture(photo credit: Closeup of Boathouse 2 by Mwanner under license CC BY-SA 3.0).

 Adirondack Rustic Today

-While the influence of the Adirondack style is most evident in National Park lodges like the Old Faithful Inn, Crater Lake Lodge and others, its artistic rustic concept has been adapted across the country.
+While the influence of the Adirondack style is most evident in National Park lodges like the Old Faithful Inn, Crater Lake Lodge, and others, its artistic rustic concept has been adopted across the country.

-The boathouse shown above is a recent addition to Camp Topridge, an estate that dates from the late 1880s, and was designed in the same style as the rest of the buildings on the site.
+The boathouse shown above is a recent addition to Camp Topridge, an estate that dates from the late 1880s and was designed in the same style as the rest of the buildings on the site.
 The camp, which is on Upper St. Regis Lake in the Adirondacks, was originally accessible only by water and comprised 205 acres.
-The site is now made up of 105 acres and includes all buildings including the main lodge and the boathouses; the other 100 acres was donated to the Adirondack Forst Preserve.
+The site is now made up of 105 acres and includes all buildings, including the main lodge and the boathouses; the other 100 acres were donated to the Adirondack Forst Preserve.

-The contemporary rustic Cottage-style home (Plan #198-1079) shown in the two photos above may be a new build (top), but it neverthenless has many of the characteristics displayed by Adirondack style architecture.
-The steep roof and deep overhangs are reminiscent of the Swiss chalet style; the exposed timbers call to mind log construction; the gable embellishments and shutters are similar to Stick Style treatments; and the graceful curved eaves are in the style of Japanese pagoda style.
-Inside, the Great Camps of the Adirondacks were all luxury, often with two-story vaulted ceilings and rustic-yet-glamorous trimmings.
+The contemporary rustic Cottage-style home (Plan #198-1079) shown in the two photos above may be a new build (top).
+Still, it nevertheless has many of the characteristics displayed by Adirondack style architecture.
+The steep roof and deep overhangs are reminiscent of the Swiss chalet style; the exposed timbers call to mind log construction; the gable embellishments and shutters are similar to Stick Style treatments, and the gracefully curved eaves are in the style of Japanese pagoda style.
+Inside, the Adirondacks' Great Camps were all luxury, often with two-story vaulted ceilings and rustic-yet-glamorous trimmings.
 This Great Room (bottom) carries on that tradition with its timber vaults, large stone fireplace, and beautiful view through a virtual glass wall.

 It doesn't take a lot of imagination to picture the Country style home in the four photos above as being part of a compound on the site of one of the Great Camps of the Adirondacks.
-Besides the overall style of the home, the timbers evoke the signature log and Stick Style construction of the camp buildings, and the use of stone in both the front (top photo) and rear (upper middle photo) of the home is right in line with the camps' use of locally sourced granite and other stone.
+Besides the home's overall style, the timbers evoke the signature log and Stick Style construction of the camp buildings.
+The use of stone in both the front (top photo) and rear (upper-middle photo) of the home is right in line with the camps' use of locally sourced granite and other stone.
 The kitchen (lower middle photo) could be right out of Camp Pine Knot or Camp Topridge, with its dark wood flooring, cabinets, and ceiling beams.
 And what could be more "refined Adirondack" than the home's master bedroom (bottom photo), with its stone fireplace (though in this case, raised and gas-fueled), rough wood paneling behind the TV, and wood coffered ceiling – all with a great view of the outside?

 A traditional appearance isn't necessary to achieve the Adirondack rustic look.
 Take this spectacular 2-story Contemporary style home (Plan #161-1106) shown above with an attractive exterior facade built with a combination of rock, stone, and wood – natural materials that add to its curb appeal.
 The 3,587-square-foot home has three bedrooms, three full bathrooms, two half baths, a welcoming front porch, and a grand entryway.